eladMyCheck/MyCheckWalletUI/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
 The example demonstrates displaying a Checkout view controller , displaying a payment manager view controller and getting the token when ready to pay.

 ## Requirements
-iOS 8 or above.
+iOS 9 or above.
+Swift 3.0

 ## Installation

-MyCheckWallet is available through [CocoaPods](http://cocoapods.org).
+MyCheckWalletUI is available through [CocoaPods](http://cocoapods.org).
 You will first need to ask a MyCheck team member to give you read privileges to the MyCheck Repository.
 Once you have gotten the privileges, install it by simply adding the following lines to the top of your Podfile:

 ```